-San Diego Unified School District (SDUSD) in San Diego County, California exemplifies how school districts with access to sufficient community partnerships and resources can implement robust testing programs that are suited to their particular circumstances and needs.
-In this profile, we describe how SDUSD leaders have partnered with UC San Diego Health to use testing to facilitate safer in-person instruction.
+San Diego Unified School District (SDUSD) in San Diego County, California, exemplifies how school districts with access to community partnerships and resources can implement robust testing programs that are suited to their particular circumstances and needs.
+In this profile, we describe how SDUSD leaders have partnered with the University of California (UC) San Diego Health to co-design a screening testing program that would facilitate safer inperson instruction.
 We also include a brief description of how a neighboring school district, Del Mar Union, is leveraging the same partnerships as SDUSD to operate a different testing program that is customized for its local context.

 San Diego Unified is a large, socio-demographically diverse, urban district.
 Following county and state guidelines, as of December 2020 relatively few students were attending school in-person because of high community COVID-19 rates.
-Thus, SDUSD began a voluntary screening program for teachers and students attending school in-person in ten pilot schools in

-December 2020.
-The one-week pilot was intended to work out the testing logistics in preparation for a rapid scale-up of the program throughout the district beginning in January 2021, or whenever local COVID-19 transmission rates allowed more students and staff to return for in-person instruction.
+Thus, in the fall of 2020, the district worked closely with UC San Diego Health to co-design a screening testing program for students and staff participating in in-person instruction in ten pilot schools in December 2020.
+The pilot (one week in December 2020 and one week planned for January 2021 after the winter break) was intended to work out the testing logistics in preparation for a rapid scale-up of the program throughout the district beginning in early 2021, or whenever local COVID-19 transmission rates allowed more students and staff to return for in-person instruction.
+In addition, students and staff who were symptomatic could access testing through the county health department, San Diego County Health and Human Services Administration (SDHHSA).

-In the fall of 2020, SDUSD's leaders consulted with the county health department-the San Diego County Health and Human Services Administration (SDHHSA)-for guidance on how to design its screening testing program.
-The school district also contracted with UC San Diego Health to provide the staffing to administer tests, manage testing logistics such as scheduling appointments, analyze samples, and collect and report testing data.
-UC San Diego Health's existing workflows supported testing at scale: having parents and staff schedule testing appointments in advance allows their staff to prepare and label test kits and pre-populate necessary data forms, which helps testing days run more smoothly.
+In the fall of 2020, SDUSD launched its pilot screening testing program in partnership with UC San Diego Health.
+UC San Diego Health provides the staffing to administer tests; manages testing logistics, such as scheduling appointments; analyzes samples; and collects and reports testing data.
+UC San Diego Health's existing workflows supported testing at scale: Having parents and staff schedule testing appointments in advance allows their staff to prepare and label test kits and pre-populate necessary data forms, which helps testing days run more smoothly.